Connect with others who understand.

 Powered By

-Caffeine and Migraines: Does It Hurt or Help?
+Caffeine and Migraine: Does It Hurt or Help?

 Medically reviewed by Amit M. Shelat, D.O.

 Caffeine can be both a source of relief and a trigger for migraine attacks.
-Caffeine and medications that contain caffeine can help to address the early pain symptoms of a migraine, and caffeine withdrawal or overuse may contribute to migraine attacks and headaches.
+Caffeine and medications that contain caffeine can help to address the early pain symptoms of a migraine, but caffeine withdrawal or overuse may contribute to migraine attacks and headaches.

 Caffeine as an Aid for Migraine Symptoms

-A systematic review examined findings related to caffeine and headaches and found that compared to taking analgesic (pain-reducing) medications alone, people who ingested caffeine with analgesics like ibuprofen, acetaminophen, and acetylsalicylic acid experienced more effective pain relief for their migraines or tension-type headaches.
+A systematic review examined findings related to caffeine and headaches and found that compared to taking analgesic (pain-reducing) medications alone, people who ingested caffeine with analgesics like ibuprofen, acetaminophen, and acetylsalicylic acid experienced more effective pain relief for their migraine or tension-type headaches.

-Caffeine intake through coffee, tea, soft drinks, or energy drinks is a common home remedy for people who experience migraines, and it is sometimes recommended by doctors as a treatment for headaches (both migraine and nonmigraine headaches).
+Caffeine intake through coffee, tea, soft drinks, or energy drinks is a common home remedy for people who experience migraine, and it is sometimes recommended by doctors as a treatment for headaches (both migraine and nonmigraine headaches).

 How Does Caffeine Help Migraine Symptoms?